pyvideo/steve/docs/commandline.rst

    This creates a ``europython2011`` directory for project files.

+   I usually call this the project directory.

    In that directory is:

-   1. a ``steve.ini`` project config file.
+   1. a ``steve.ini`` project config file
-   2. a ``json`` directory which hold the video metadata json files.
+   2. a ``json/`` directory which hold the video metadata json files

-   This is usually where I store all the batch-processing scripts I write to manipulate the metadata, too, since this is the project directory that the config file is in.
+   I usually have all my helper scripts in the project directory since it has the ``steve.ini`` file.

 3. ``cd europython2011``